 We hope the report will raise your understanding of drinking water issues and awareness of the need to protect your drinking water sources.

-The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals, and synthetic organic chemicals.
-The Coastal North System will be monitoring for asbestos in 2022 and has received waivers for synthetic organic chemicals in prior monitoring periods.
+The Safe Drinking Water Act regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals, and synthetic organic chemicals (SOCs).
+The Coastal North system was denied a waiver for asbestos and will be monitoring for asbestos within the 2020-2028 compliance period.
+The system monitored for asbestos in 2022, and asbestos was not detected in the drinking water.
+The system has been granted waivers for synthetic organic chemicals in the 2020 to 2022 monitoring periods.